infinisil/all-hies/Readme.md

 in /* ... */
 ```

-Adding HIE to the environment is done like this in your `shellFor` call
+Adding HIE to the environment is done like this in your `shellFor` call:
 ```nix
 shellFor {
   packages = p: [ p.my-package ];